Lifestyle changes after treatment for testicular cancer

 Feeling tired (fatigue) is a very common problem during and after cancer treatment.
 This is not a normal type of tiredness but a bone-weary exhaustion that often doesn’t get better with rest.
 For some people, fatigue lasts a long time after treatment and can keep them from staying active.
 But exercise can actually help reduce fatigue and the sense of depression that sometimes comes with feeling so tired.

 If you are very tired, though, you will need to balance activity with rest.
 It’s OK to rest when you need to.
-To learn more about fatigue, please see our documents, Fatigue in People With Cancer and Anemia in People With Cancer.
+To learn more about fatigue, please see, Fatigue in People With Cancer and Anemia in People With Cancer.

 If you were very ill or weren’t able to do much during treatment, it’s normal that your fitness, staying power, and muscle strength declined.
 You need to find an exercise plan that fits your own needs.
 Talk with your health care team before starting.
 Get their input on your exercise plans.
 Then try to get an exercise buddy so that you’re not doing it alone.